HeardLibrary/workshops/_posts/2016-02-05-audioProduction.md

 **Editing**

-* [Editing voice recording for podcasts](http://www.buzzsprout.com/blog/2014/05/02/how-to-get-the-best-sounding-audio-for-your-podcast) - This looks like a good place to start.
+* This looks like good place to start: [Editing voice recording for podcasts](http://www.buzzsprout.com/blog/2014/05/02/how-to-get-the-best-sounding-audio-for-your-podcast).
 As you get more comfortable with mixing audio you can strike off and explore the world of compression and other effects processing on your own.
-* [Editing Narration in Audacity](http://blogs.techsmith.com/tips-how-tos/editing-narration-in-audacity-tutorial/): check out this video after the workshop.
+* [Editing Narration in Audacity](http://blogs.techsmith.com/tips-how-tos/editing-narration-in-audacity-tutorial/): check out this video.
 * [Mixing Narration with Background Music](http://manual.audacityteam.org/o/man/tutorial_mixing_a_narration_with_background_music.html)